JonasBakys0/search_with_machine_learning_course/week2/notes.md

 boy 0.629217
 ```

 Using model with epochs 25 and minCount 20.
-From couple tests I will pick **0.70** treshold score.
+From couple tests I pick **0.70** treshold score.

 # Level 3